sanghosuh/eyescort/README.md

 ---------------
 **EYEscort_guidance** is an application for the guardian of the blind.

-Key Features:
+Key features
 - Voice guidance
-- Beacon detection & direction guidance
+- Beacon detection
-- Alarm when the blind diverts from the safe boundary of crosswalk
+- Notify when user diverts from the safe boundary of crosswalk (sound/vibration)
 - Navigation

 Feedback